 2. Patek Philippe Henry Graves Supercomplication – $23.98m

-Not only is Patek Philippe Henry Graves Supercomplication the only pocket watch to make our shortlist, but it is also thought to be the most complicated ever created, warranting that impressive price tag.
+Not only is Patek Philippe Henry Graves Supercomplication (pictured above) the only pocket watch to make our shortlist, but it is also thought to be the most complicated ever created, warranting that impressive price tag.

 Taking eight years to complete, the timepiece is named after the American banker who commissioned it in 1925.
 The 18k gold pocket watch features 24 complications including Westminster chimes, a perpetual calendar accurate to the year 2100 and a celestial chart for the nighttime sky of New York City, as seen from Graves’s Fifth Avenue apartment.